-How can I reduce the cost of a concrete driveway?
+How can I reduce the costs?

 You can’t really reduce the cost in terms of the total surface area or the slope.
 There are regulations surrounding the depth and the width of driveways.
 Many local councils specify a minimum width of three metres.

 You could reduce the cost by opting for plain concrete.
 This would be around half the cost of more exotic options.
 You can also simply paint the plain concrete to save costs.

 Obviously, it’s a massive help if the excavation and preparation work is already done.
 You might be able to save some money here either by doing it yourself or by finding a reliable landscaping contractor.
 The removal of an existing slab of concrete can cost $35-50 per square metre by itself, nearly doubling the cost.

 Yes and no. If you have experience with concrete, then it could easily be worth it.
 But if you have no or little experience, then it’s a risk you can’t really afford to take.
 Many times people have tried to DIY their own concrete driveway with poor results.

 The driveway is often not level, and the concrete tends to crack much more rapidly if a DIY project than when using a professional service.
 The end result, in many instances, is that a professional service has to come along and remove the concrete and redo everything at an enormous additional cost to the homeowner.

 What is the cost of maintenance for a concrete driveway?